Brian Henderson (television presenter)

-Brian Weir Henderson AM (15 September 19315 August 2021) was a New Zealand-born Australian radio and television personality and pioneer known for his association with the Nine Network as a television news anchor in Sydney, as well as a variety show presenter and host of music program Bandstand, the local version of the US music program American Bandstand.
+Brian Weir Henderson AM (15 September 1931 – 5 August 2021) was a New Zealand-born Australian radio and television personality and pioneer known for his association with the Nine Network as a television news anchor in Sydney, as well as a variety show presenter and host of music program Bandstand, the local version of the US music program American Bandstand.

-Henderson, who started his career in radio, went on to become a long-serving Australian newsreader for 45 years, having presented the news bulletins for Sydney station TCN-9, either on weekends or weeknights, from 14 January 1957 until retiring from TCN-9 on 29 November 2002.
+Henderson, who started his career in radio, went on to become a long-serving Australian television newsreader, who served as a presenter for some 46 years, having read the news bulletins for Sydney station TCN-9, either on weekends or weeknights, from 14 January 1957 until retiring from TCN-9 on 29 November 2002.
 His role as weeknight presenter at the time was subsequently given to Jim Waley.
-TCN-9 bulletins would eventually be relayed to regional New South Wales through Nine's regional affiliates WIN Television and NBN Television.
+TCN-9 bulletins would eventually be relayed to regional New South Wales through Nine's regional affiliate WIN Television.

 Biography

-Early life and career in New Zealand
+Early years

-Henderson was born in Dunedin, New Zealand, on 15 September 1931.
-His father worked as a bus driver and a pastry cook, and served in World War II.
+Henderson was born in Dunedin, on the South Island of New Zealand, on 15 September 1931.
+His father worked variously as a bus driver and a pastry cook, and served in World War II.
 Henderson grew up in the South Island, and attended Waitaki Boys' High School.
 He caught tuberculosis while in high school and spent three years recovering in a hospital.
 During this time, his interest in broadcasting was piqued when he became resident announcer and disc jockey of the hospital's radio station.

+Early career

-He started working for 4ZB when he was 16 years old, initially as a copywriter, before becoming the country's youngest DJ.
+Henderson started his professionally career in radio in his native New Zealand working for 4ZB, a local station in Dunedin, when he was 16 years old, initially as a copywriter, before becoming the country's youngest DJ.
+He went on to work in Wellington at 2ZB.

-Career in Australia
+Broadcasting career in Australia

 Henderson moved to Australia in 1953 and settled in Sydney, New South Wales.
 He first worked for radio station 2CH before switching to television.
 After joining the Nine Network, he started presenting Nine News in Sydney from 1957, four months after it was established.
-He went on to host the music variety program Bandstand from 1958 until 1972.

 From his first news broadcast in January 1957, Henderson used the tagline "... and that's the way it is", or "the way it is", followed by the date of the broadcast, to sign off after every bulletin, similar to United States newsreader Walter Cronkite.

 At the end of his final bulletin, Henderson's voice wavered as he told viewers it was time to watch the news, not present it: Not the way it was, as has been suggested, but for the last time, the way it is, this Friday the 29th of November, this is Brian Henderson, a sad Brian Henderson, saying not good night, this time, but goodbye.